lyubogeorgiev/Java-Advanced/Functional_Programming/README.md

 -

 Storing the input in List<Integer>.
 Created 2 Functions that take List<Integer> as parameter and return String.
-The first function returns a count of elements in the List with .count().
+The first function returns a count of elements in the List with .size().
 The second function returns a sum off all elements.
-In order to be able to use the .sum() function over the IntStream we are mapping Integer values to the primitive int type with .mapToInt(i -> Integer.valueOf(i)).
+In order to be able to use the .sum() function over the IntStream we are mapping Integer values to the primitive int type with .mapToInt(Integer::valueOf).